 Some recent studies are making mental health professionals question if have gotten the connections right.
 Could be there are more connections between sleep and good mental health than we thought.

 Bipolar disorder requires a period of mania or hypomania for diagnosis.
 One key feature of the “mania spectrum” is needing less or very little sleep and being able to function on reduced sleep.
-I don’t recall ever reading about a “mania spectrum” but the variability of the way clients report manic like symptoms is making me thing that there is continuum of manic symptoms just like the continuum of other disorders.
+I don’t recall ever reading about a “mania spectrum” but the variability of the way clients report manic-like symptoms is making me think that there is a continuum of manic symptoms just like the continuum of other disorders.

 Nightmares are much nastier creatures.
 They are characterized by strong negative emotions and frequent “awakenings” from the dream.
 People who have nightmares are much more likely to remember them because they keep waking up.

-What if we have this all backwards?
-Could a sleep disruption be a cause of mental illness rather than a symptoms or a maintenance factor?
+What if we have this all backward?
+Could a sleep disruption be a cause of mental illness rather than a symptom or a maintenance factor?

-Good self-care, including healthy diet, exercise and good sleep hygiene has long been an integral part of relapse prevention in substance abuse.
+Good self-care, including a healthy diet, exercise, and good sleep hygiene has long been an integral part of relapse prevention in substance abuse.
 We are also seeing that relapse prevention is an important part of mental health recovery.